williamslab/ped-sim/README.md

 pedigree spans three generations.

-The following is a plot of the `full-1cousin` pedigree, with generations labeled and outlined in red, and branches also labeled and outlined in blue:
+The following is a plot of the `full-1cousin` pedigree, with generations labeled and outlined in red, branches labeled and outlined in blue, and `i1` individuals circled in purple (in generations 1 and 2).
+Only the individuals in generation 3 are printed, and these individuals' shapes are filled in black;
+non-printed individuals are unfilled.
+The sexes of these individuals are random.
+(Use the [plot-fam.R](#plotting-pedigree-structures-plot-famr) script to generate black and white portions of this plot for your def file.)

 ![Pedigree plot of full-1cousin](example/full-1cousin1.png?raw=true "Pedigree plot of full-1cousin")